Orbit¶

 Contents

-suffix that can be used to obtain its current Orbit
+Each Orbitable item such as a Vessel or celestial Body has an :ORBIT suffix that can be used to obtain its current Orbit.

 Warning